-The Alaska Native Claims Settlement Act (ANCSA) was passed in 1971, and gave Alaska Natives as a group $944 million and title to 44 million acres of land –in exchange for our claims to 340 million acres of traditional lands, including the oil-rich area of Prudhoe Bay.
+The Alaska Native Claims Settlement Act (ANCSA) was passed in 1971, and compensated Alaska Natives as a group $944 million and title to 44 million acres of land –in exchange for our claims to 340 million acres of traditional lands, including the oil-rich area of Prudhoe Bay.
 During the development of ANCSA, our leaders were creative and resourceful, like our ancestors had been.

 When Ukpeaġvik Iñupiat Corporation (UIC) was established, Barrow was still very much a subsistence-oriented community.
 We knew little about business, let alone running an ANCSA-mandated, multi-million dollar corporation.
 Whalers became corporate executives overnight and we rose to the challenge.